Narberth's street light bills went unpaid for at least 20 years, PECO says

 NARBERTH, Pennsylvania (WPVI) -- The Borough of Narberth hasn't paid an electric bill for 80 of its street lights in roughly 20 years, according to officials with PECO.

-PECO says the discovery was made last October, and recently shut the lights off along Forrest Avenue in Montgomery County, Pennsylvania.
+PECO says the discovery was made last October.
+The company recently shut the lights off along Forrest Avenue in Montgomery County, Pennsylvania.
 The lights in question were apparently off PECO's grid.

-Borough officials declined to go on camera but say it likely happened from work done by an unnamed contractor and claim nobody was aware.
+Borough officials declined to go on camera but said this likely happened from work done by an unnamed contractor and that nobody was aware of the issue.

 "Someone definitely bypassed the meter and knew they did," added resident Darren Gubernick.